Josiahmumo/What-Drives-Customer-Churn-and-How-Can-It-Be-Reduced-python-/README.md

 1. The Problem: Why Churn Matters

-2.
 In the banking sector, retaining a customer is significantly cheaper than acquiring a new one.
 This project analyzes a dataset of 10,000 customers to identify the "red flags" that signal a customer is about to leave (churn).

 3. Key Insights from Exploratory Data Analysis (EDA)

-4.
-Your visualizations revealed several critical patterns:
+My visualizations revealed several critical patterns:
 •	The Age Factor: Older customers show a higher tendency to churn.
 This might suggest that the bank's digital products or loyalty rewards are better suited for younger demographics.
 •	Geography Matters: Germany has a significantly higher churn rate compared to France and Spain.
 This is a huge finding—it suggests a need for a deep dive into regional competition or service quality in Germany.
 •	Product Overload: Interestingly, customers with 3 or 4 products have extremely high churn.
 This often indicates "forced" cross-selling where customers feel overwhelmed or dissatisfied with the bundled services.